Curried Cottage Pie

 - Chop the potatoes into 2cm chunks (peeling optional).

-- When water is boiling, add the potatoes.
+- When the water is boiling, add the potatoes.
 Cook until fork tender, 15-20 mins.

-- Halve, peel and slice the onion.
+- Meanwhile, halve, peel and slice the onion.
 Peel and grate the garlic (or use a garlic press).

-- Cut the broccoli into florets (like small trees).
+- Cut the broccoli into florets.
 Halve any large florets.

 TIP: To save time you can boil the water in your kettle.

-- Place a pan over medium-high heat (no oil).
+- Place a pan over medium-high heat (without oil).